nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-11-30-upgrading-to-team-foundation-server-2012-update-1/index.md

 ---
 title: Upgrading to Team Foundation Server 2012 Update 1
-description: "Upgrade your Team Foundation Server to 2012 Update 1 effortlessly with our step-by-step guide.
-Ensure a smooth transition and enhance your development environment!"
+description: Upgrade your Team Foundation Server to 2012 Update 1 effortlessly with our step-by-step guide.
+Ensure a smooth transition and enhance your development environment!
 date: 2012-11-30
 creator: Martin Hinshelwood
 id: "9161"